James-Wachuka/docker-sql/README.md

    dpage/pgadmin4
 ```
 2. Using docker-compose file
-we can create a service that runs postgres and pgadmin using a docker compose file to avoid having to create network.
+we can create a service that runs postgres and pgadmin to avoid having to create network.

 #### ingestion script
 ```wget``` is used to download the data and save in a csv file.
 We then build an image from the ingestion script in order to use with postgres & pgadmin containers, using the docker file.